alexmorgan1995/NPI_Analysis/README.md

 # Modelling Social Distancing Measures for COVID-19 Epidemic Control

-Repository for R code used to model social distancing measures.
+Repository for R code used to model social distancing measures **WORK IN PROGRESS**.

 ## Running the Code
 ### R